you-dont-need-x/you-dont-need-jquery/README.md

 ---
 # You Don't Need jQuery

 Most of the APIs that I'll be showing can be [polyfilled](https://en.wikipedia.org/wiki/Polyfill), meaning that you can recreate these features once, and then use all over your code.
-However, there are some syntax features (like async/await) that I use that will have to be "transpiled", using something like [Babel](https://babeljs.io/)

 ---